centau/ecr/docs/api/Registry.md

     overall identifier unique.

     The version can be incremented to a max value of `2^33 - 1` before it will overflow and reset back to 1.
-    This means that ids returned are guaranteed to be unique unless a key has been reused `8,589,934,592` times.
+    This means that ids returned are guaranteed to be unique unless a key has been reused `8,589,934,592` times or an old ID was given as an argument.

+    Can specify a pre-existing entity ID to use.
+Will error if the registry is unable to create a new entity with the given ID.

 ---